timescale/promscale/docs/dataset.md

 # Dataset configuration format

-This document describes the format of the configuration structure used to setup the Promscale dataset options.
+Promscale stores some configuration information in the Postgres database which it is connected to.
+We call this configuration the _Promscale dataset configuration_.
+Promscale accepts an option to set the dataset values.
+This document describes its format and mechanics.

 Setup is done by using the `-startup.dataset.config` flag which should contain this configuration structure in YAML format

 Example usage:
 ```